mpebbles/chess/README.md

 # chess
 Terminal chess game.
-No intelligence yet.
+No advanced intelligence yet.
 For now the computer makes a valid, mostly random move with objective of capturing white pieces.